Three active projects, using AI heavily throughout

 Search Data Warehouse (2021–25).
 Managed teams delivering the largest and most used datasets in Search.
 Processed the activity of billions of Search users into OLAP-ready datasets for experimentation, model training, and exploratory and strategic analysis.
 Built new data products for analytics needs of AI-first search experiences.
 Adapted 20-year-old analytics stack to new privacy and regulatory demands.

 Google Cloud (2018–21).
 Managed development for core authorization services, Cloud IAM (1P) and Firebase Rules (3P).
 IAM is a fail-close dependency for all Cloud services demanding stringent performance and availability SLOs.
 Led teams of developers and managers of up to 25.
-Managed small team that owned Google's Common Expression Language (CEL), a small embedded policy language for fast and safe evaluation; drove open source adoption.
+Managed a small team that owned Google's Common Expression Language (CEL), a small embedded policy language for fast and safe evaluation; drove open source adoption.

 YouTube (2015–18).
 Scaled up and added key features to the central Data Warehouse of telemetry from over a billion active users.
 Owned systems providing big data processing services, collaborating across teams and locations.
 Ran thousands of ETL pipelines daily.
 Primary decision maker on warehouse operations, resource management, capacity planning, and security.

 Led a small team of engineers building a pre-launch service for monitoring infrastructure at scale.
 Developed backend features in Java and frontend features in JavaScript (Bootstrap, FlightJS, Require).
-Operated sizable Amazon Web Services deployment with Chef; cleaned up security groups and IAM roles.
+Operated a sizable Amazon Web Services deployment with Chef; cleaned up security groups and IAM roles.
 Cut infrastructure costs by 50%.
 Went on to be acquired by VMware.

-Engineering manager and developer on Open edX, Stanford's open-source platform for Massive Open On-Line Courses (MOOCs).
+Engineering manager and developer on Open edX, Stanford's open-source platform for Massive Open Online Courses (MOOCs).
 Senior technical member of Stanford's new Online Education effort, developing strategy and presenting to senior leaders and trustees.
 Reported to John Mitchell, Vice Provost for Online Learning.

 Over Summer 2012, built and launched Class2Go, the first open-source MOOC platform.
 Ran successfully for 200k students until merged with edX in April 2013.

 Operations.
 Oversaw the team running a medium-sized platform: 100K sites, 300M requests/day, 60M uniques/month, 240TB of user-generated content.
 Maintained four nines of availability.
-Established set of core technical metrics: incidents, availability, and performance.
+Established a set of core technical metrics: incidents, availability, and performance.
 Built a mini-NOC.
-Defended against DDoS attacks by choosing protection service provider after build vs. buy analysis.
+Defended against DDoS attacks by choosing protection service provider after a build vs. buy analysis.

 Infrastructure.
 Line managed senior engineers on the core Ning platform: relational and key/value content, blob storage, messaging, service discovery, mail, activity, and APIs. ~50 RESTful Java services.
-Ran project to convert Oracle to sharded MySQL.
+Ran a project to convert Oracle to sharded MySQL.
 Improved performance by restructuring JS and CSS and targeted rewrites.
 Responsible for development and support of the Ning API.

 Left shortly after Glam Media acquisition (12/2011).